 You can sign up for a free trial using the self-service form (on the Snowflake website).

-The trial continues for 30 days (from the sign-up date) or until you’ve used up all your free credits, whichever occurs first.
-At any time during the trial, you can cancel the trial or convert the account to a paid account by entering a credit card.
+The trial continues for 30 days (from the sign-up date) or until you’ve depleted your free usage balance, whichever occurs first.
+At any time during the trial, you can cancel the trial or convert the account to a paid account.

 At the end of the trial, the account is suspended.
 You can still log into a suspended account, but you cannot use any features, such as running a virtual warehouse, loading data, or performing queries.